FudaWiki/fudawiki-files/mekurifuda/games.md

 2. **Kabu-kei** games are showdown/banking games where the strength of a hand depends on the ones digit of the sum of the numbers on the cards in hand, similar to Baccarat.
 3. **Kingo-kei** games are showdown/banking games where players keep drawing cards until the sum of numbers on the cards in hand reaches 15, and if they exceed 15, it's a bust.
 The gameplay is comparable to Blackjack.
 4. **Yomi-kei** is the Japanese term for sequence games.
+5. **Honbiki-kei** games involve players choosing between two or more options, and those who chose the strongest option (or the option chosen by the banker) wins the game.
+The most popular game of this style is [Tehonbiki](/en/tehonbiki); however, the game uses special sets of cards instead of a mekurifuda deck.

 # Traditional Games